 Leveraging innovative learning strategies, West Coast University's Doctor of Physical Therapy program places experience and collaboration at the cornerstone of student achievement.

 Ongoing Experiential Education—classroom theory comes alive with a progression of dynamic clinical experiences.
-At approved clinical sites and in simulated training, students work with and under the supervision of experienced clinicians.
-Three end-of-program clinical internships will develop skills learned in the classroom and lab and establish the self-confidence graduates will need as they embark upon their career.
+At approved clinical sites and in simulated training, DPT degree students work with and under the supervision of experienced clinicians.
+Three end-of-program clinical internships will help students develop skills learned in the classroom and lab and establish the self-confidence graduates will need as they embark upon begin their careers.

-A variety of clinical internship opportunities—students will have a total of 51 weeks of full-time clinical internships during the academic program at WCU.
+A variety of clinical internship opportunities—Doctor of Physical Therapy program students will have a total of 51 weeks of full-time clinical internships during the academic program at WCU.
 These will take place in a minimum of three different practice settings to ensure that students are prepared to be a general practitioner at graduation and equipped to work in a range of clinical settings.
 WCU has clinical agreements nationwide and students will be required to complete at least one clinical education experience outside of the Los Angeles metropolitan area.
 Expenses related to the clinical education experience such as housing and other living expenses, are the responsibility of the student.

 Student-focused approach—WCU helps prepare graduates to practice physical therapy with both compassion and competence, while reinforcing essential, evidence-based skills.